christiandavid/gatsby-theme-byfolio/@christiandavid/gatsby-theme-byfolio/README.md

 ## Component shadowing

 You can customize elements like the css style or about-me content by taking advantage of [component shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/).

+I recommend using [Coolors.co](https://coolors.co/) to select a color palette and adapt it to your new portfolio.

 You can change the color of the text and the background of each page, for example: